 View reports, change your settings, and modify user roles.

 SIEM API connections

 If you use the Defender for Endpoint SIEM API, you can continue to do so.
 We've added new links on the API payload that point to the alert page or the incident page in the Microsoft 365 security portal.
 New API fields include LinkToMTP and IncidentLinkToMTP.
-For more information, see Redirecting accounts from Microsoft Defender for Endpoint to Microsoft 365 Defender.
+For more information, see Redirecting accounts from Microsoft Defender for Endpoint to Microsoft Defender XDR.

 You can continue to use email alerts for Defender for Endpoint.
-We've added new links in the emails that point to the alert page or the incident page in Microsoft 365 Defender.
-For more information, see Redirecting accounts from Microsoft Defender for Endpoint to Microsoft 365 Defender.
+We've added new links in the emails that point to the alert page or the incident page in Microsoft Defender XDR.
+For more information, see Redirecting accounts from Microsoft Defender for Endpoint to Microsoft Defender XDR.